adamadair/euler/problem_049/problem49.md

 C#, long search through the available list of primes to find triplets where the differences between the first and second matched the difference of the second and third.
-The values of the triplet is then checked to see if each is made from identical digits.
+The values of the triplet are then checked to see if each is made from identical digits.
 The runtime is slower than I expected, but it worked.